FLOOD RISK TO RESILIENCE:

 Leverage innovative resources and tools, like nature-based solutions, to maximize co-benefits to communities and habitats.

-The TBCMP will serve as a roadmap for our shared regional resilience priorities to guide investments.
+The final plan will serve as a roadmap for our shared regional resilience priorities to guide investments.

 Deliver a comprehensive plan detailing flood risks, prioritized projects, and adaptation pathways.